Please select a faculty / graduate school from this menu.

 Students who will be enrolled or are currently enrolled in the Faculty of Policy Management and those in Faculty of Environment and Information Studies.

 The recommended laptop specifications are as follows.
-For the students who will be enrolling at SFC in the 2020 school year, please prepare the specified laptops before the enrollment; however, if you already have one that meets these specifications, there is no need to purchase a new device.
+For the students who will be enrolling at SFC, please prepare the specified laptops before the enrollment; however, if you already have one that meets these specifications, there is no need to purchase a new device.
 Students currently enrolled at SFC who feel that their current computer specifications are not up to par for their studies or research are also encouraged to purchase a new one.

 The pieces of software that are freely available to the SFC students include the followings.
 These are contracted by the university, and can be installed on the students' personal laptops.